Big Bang Nature StaysBohemian Beach Domes

 Big Bang is a fabulous destination for families with children and people looking to reconnect with nature–with luxury touches.
-Accommodation is in twelve custom-made domes, equipped with king size beds, five-star quality bedding and pillows and hotel-quality bathrooms.
+Stay in one of twelve custom-made domes, equipped with king size beds, five-star bedding and pillows and hotel-quality bathrooms.

 The communal spaces are spectacular.
 The elegant living room dome, with its three enormous sofas arranged around an immense iron coffee table, will undoubtedly feature in some cool South American design magazine some time soon.
 It’s an air-conditioned oasis of classical music playing on a sophisticated sound system, books, musical instruments and a privileged view of the Atlantic.

-Dine in the open air or enjoy the buffet breakfast (included in your room price) in the air-conditioned dining dome.
-The kitchen is a converted airstream bus with funky black and white diamond flooring–parked parallel to the beach–its windows to the south open onto the ocean, and face the calm of the forest to the north.
+Dine in the open air or in the air-conditioned dining dome.
+The kitchen is a converted airstream bus with funky black and white diamond flooring—parked parallel to the beach—its windows to the south open onto the ocean, and face the calm of the forest to the north.

 Why is it called Big Bang?

 Because the idea is that this is a retreat where things happen.
 “An explosion of creativity,” says Leandro.
-Contact Big Bang to find out about their annual events program which will be filling up throughout the year.
-December included a night sky photography stay.
+Art and music are central.
+Contact Big Bang for their annual events program.

 What you should know